casey-martin/strat-of-tech/README.md

 As stated on Jerry's website, this book is a form of shareware.
 You may find additional information on the landing page for [The Strategy of Technology](https://www.jerrypournelle.com/slowchange/Strat.html) about where to send funds if you find this edition of the book useful.
 If Dr. Possony's or Dr. Pournelle's estates wish for me to remove this repository, I will be happy to oblige.

 ## Minor changes
-I have created higher resolution images and figures, although the original images from Dr. Pournelle's website are included in the `images` directory but are not rendered in the document.
-I have also made some minor formatting changes to Dr. Kane's post-chapter notes.
+  1. Created higher resolution images and figures
+  2. Made some minor formatting changes to Dr. Kane's post-chapter notes.
+  3. Corrected misnumbered chart numbers in original text.

 ## To Do:
-  - Clean up fig and chart titles
-  - Add background color `mdframed` charts
+  - Double check that chart numbers are updated in text.
   - Add Dr. Kane's notes
     - Get dates for Soviet ballistic missiles
   - Get circular error probability/yield curves from RAND